astronomer/docs/astro/runtime-image-architecture.md

 ## Astro monitoring DAG

-Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Astro customers.
+Astro Runtime includes a monitoring DAG that is pre-installed in the Docker image and enabled for all Astro Deployments.
 In addition to generating Deployment health and metrics functionality, this DAG allows the Astronomer team to monitor the health of your data plane by enabling real-time visibility into whether your workers are healthy and tasks are running.

 The `astronomer_monitoring_dag` runs a simple bash task every 5 minutes to ensure that your Airflow scheduler and workers are functioning as expected.
 If the task fails twice in a row or is not scheduled within a 10-minute interval, Astronomer support receives an alert and will work with you to troubleshoot.
+The DAG runs and appears in the Airflow UI only on Astro Deployments.

 Because this DAG is essential to Astro's managed service, you are not charged for its task runs.
 For the same reasons, this DAG can't be modified or disabled through the Airflow UI.
 To modify when this DAG runs on a Deployment, set the following [Deployment environment variable](environment-variables.md):